-But although a number of Newfoundland Reservists had been sent upon arrival in the United Kingdom to train at HMS Excellent, the Royal Navy's gunnery school, Seaman Simmons had not been among them and he was posted to Clan McNaughton to likely serve as an ordinary seaman.
+But although a number of Newfoundland reservists had been sent upon arrival in the United Kingdom to train at HMS Excellent, the Royal Navy's gunnery school, Seaman Osmond had not been among them and he was posted to Clan McNaughton to likely serve as an ordinary seaman.

-(Right below: An example of the naval gun with which Clan McNaughton had been equipped prior to sailing on her war-time duties. - from Wikipedia)
+(Right: An example of the naval gun with which Clan McNaughton had been equipped prior to sailing on her wartime duties. - from Wikipedia)

-Clan McNaughton was to be attached to the 10th Cruiser Squadron, also known as the Northern Patrol, a force originally comprised of out-of-date warships which, by that January of 1915, had been replaced by requisitioned oceangoing passenger-cargo ships fitted with guns, some as elderly as a number of the venerable ships on which they were mounted.
+Clan McNaughton was to be attached to the 10th Cruiser Squadron, also known as the Northern Patrol, a force originally comprised of out-of-date warships which, by that January of 1915, had been replaced by requisitioned ocean-going passenger-cargo ships fitted with guns, some as elderly as a number of the venerable ships on which they were mounted.

 The ships of the 10th Cruiser Squadron were not spoiling - and certainly not prepared - for a fight.
-Their job was to form a part of the naval blockade designed to prevent ships carrying goods to Germany from reaching their destination; to accomplish this these vessels had to patrol the area of stormy waters encompassed by Ireland, northern Scotland and Iceland, a thankless job at the best of times: during the tempestuous winter months, even worse.
+Their job was to form a part of the naval blockade designed to prevent ships carrying goods to Germany from reaching their destination; to accomplish this these vessels had to patrol the stormy waters between northern Scotland, the Shetlands and Iceland, a thankless job at the best of times: during the tempestuous winter months, even worse.